 Aleksandr Blok by Kornei Chukovsky.
 Blok was still alive when Chukovsky wrote about his eminent colleague.

 Essays on Russian Poetry, Ardis Press.
 Introduction by Joseph Brodsky.
-The Silver age poets writing about poetry.
+A rare book in English, translations of essays by the Silver Age poets, writing about poetry.
 A marvel.
 If you find a copy, don’t lose it!

 Theory of Prose by Victor Shklovsky also Energy of Delusion, a book on Plot; Third Factory; Literary theory.

 Mayakovsky and his Circle by Victor Shklovsky.
 Of course, poets run in circles.
-It’s interestesting to think of them as families.
+It’s interesting to think of them as families.
 Shklovsky knew them all.

 The Life of Mayakovsky by Wyktor Worosylski.
 A compendious, prismatic portrait of the poet through the eyes and words of those who knew him.
 Features many of Mayakovsky’s hard-to-find poems.
 I love a biography told this way.